obriencj/obriencj.github.io/source/projects/motorcycle/index.md

 ---
 layout: page
 footer: false
-title: "My Motorcycle"
+title: "My Motorcycles"
-tagline: "the suzuki tu250x"
+tagline: "Tux and Uggo"
-decription: "About my Suzuki TU250x, the Tux"
+decription: "About my Suzuki TU250x, the Tux, and my Honda VT500FT, Uggo"
-keywords: "tu250x, suzuki"
+keywords: "tu250x, suzuki, vt500ft, honda, tux, uggo, motorcycle, projects"
 date: 2014-07-24 00:00:00 -0500
 updated: 2014-08-31
 comments: false

 ---

-I ride a fantastic piece of Japanese machinery called the Suzuki TU250x.
+I currently own two motorcycles.
+I most frequently ride a fantastic piece of Japanese machinery, the Suzuki TU250x.
+I've recently picked up a beater/project bike.
+A 1984 Honda VT500FT.
+It's in rough condition, but it was inexpensive.
+I think it will be a lot of fun to fix.

+## 2013 Suzuki TU250x, Tux

 Fuel injected, SOHC, air-cooled -- 249cc of pure joy.

-Mine came from [Team Powersports in Raleigh][tps], and is a 2013 model.
-I've only made a few modifications so far.
+Mine came from [Team Powersports in Raleigh][tps].
+I've made a few modifications so far, but apart from the possibility of a custom seat soem day I think I'm about done changing her up.

 * de-stickered
 * bar-end mirrors